-- This type of reinsurance covers the insurances on the basis of the nature of the policy.
+- This type of reinsurance covers the insurance on the basis of the nature of the policy.
 This means no exact specific policy is covered.
 But all such policies falling within the same nature are covered.

 - This type of reinsurance specifies the qualification criteria.
-In case, such criterion is met, all such policies get reinsured automatically.
+In case, the such criterion is met, all such policies get reinsured automatically.
 The treaty reinsurance is further divided into two sub-categories namely, pro-rata reinsurance & excess of loss reinsurance.

 - Pro-rata reinsurance (also known as quota share) means the proportional risk assumed by the reinsurer.
 In respect of such proportion, the reinsurer assumes the proportional risk.

 - Excess of loss reinsurance is where the losses are protected above a certain predetermined level.
 In case the protection is for the occurrence of a single event, such type is called as “per occurrence” type of reinsurance.
 In case the protection is for all losses which may occur during the specified period, such type is called an “aggregate” type of reinsurance.
 In such the protection is for individual specific risk classes, such type is called as “per risk” type of reinsurance.

 2. Facultative Reinsurance